Transformation is marked by metamorphosis, or a process of profound or radical change.

-Educating the Citizen Artist is central to Boston University College of Fine Arts (CFA)’s mission.
-Commencing CFA’s Keyword Initiative’s second year and following-up on the 2011-12 Keyword Initiative: Violence, the College is proud to invite the BU and global community in a creative discussion and call to action around this year’s annual theme of RESILIENCE.
+At Boston University College of Fine Arts, students, faculty and staff are as concerned with the artistic process as they are with the performance or finished piece.
+For CFA’s Keyword Initiative’s third year, the College is proud to invite the BU and global community in a creative discussion and call to action around this year’s theme of TRANSFORMATION.

-Through a generous gift from BU alumna Nancy Livingston (COM ’69) and her husband, Fred Levin made possible through the Shenson Foundation in memory of Ben and A. Jess Shenson, CFA invites members of the community to explore the essence of resilience by attending or hosting activities related to this year’s Keyword performances or exhibits, and welcomes the community’s diverse perspectives on this issue.
+Through a generous gift from BU alumna Nancy Livingston (COM ’69) and her husband, Fred Levin, made possible through the Shenson Foundation in memory of Ben and A. Jess Shenson, CFA invites members of the community to join us in this journey of exploration and evolution, to embrace the power of art, to witness the transformation, and to, perhaps, let the art transform you.